Building the perfect dealer incentive program

 While it might be your first instinct to file the issue away in the ‘too-hard basket’, hang in there!
 Kademi has been doing this every day for years and we have all the answers you need.
 Read on!

-Incentivising and rewarding those responsible for making sales is as old as commerce itself.
+Incentivizing and rewarding those responsible for making sales is as old as commerce itself.
 In fact, you’re probably already running an incentive system of some kind with spreadsheets and email.
 So when should you invest in a software solution to manage that process?

 Here’s why investing in sales incentive software for your incentive program is an important strategic move: